 In the course of a divorce, your state's child custody laws come into play.
 A family court judge will determine various aspects of how the division of care for any children will be conducted.
 The parent who the court determines should have physical custody will be the parent that provides care for the child on a daily basis.

 That almost always means that the child will live with the parent that has physical custody.

 Most modern custody arrangements give physical custody to one parent (called the "custodial" parent) and grant visitation rights and shared "legal custody" to the non-custodial parent.
 Typically, visitation rights give the non-custodial parent exclusive time with the child every other weekend, alternating major holidays, and a number of weeks during summer vacations.

-In the past, true "joint physical custody" arrangements were more common, in which the child lived with each parent roughly half the time.
-Today, such arrangements are rare, and in order to lessen disruption of the child's routine, one parent is usually given primary physical custody of the child.
+In the past, true "joint custody" arrangements were more common, in which the child lived with each parent roughly half the time.
+Today, such arrangements are more rare, and in order to lessen disruption of the child's routine, one parent is usually given primary custody of the child.

 Keep in mind that most states also grant certain visitation rights to grandparents as well.